deviceplane/demo-service/README.md

 Now that the newly built Docker image is available in Docker Hub we can deploy to Deviceplane.

 ```
-deviceplane deploy deviceplane.yml
+deviceplane deploy demo deviceplane.yml
 ```

 This command requires three [environment variables](https://circleci.com/docs/2.0/env-vars/) to be setup ahead of time.
+These are setup as [environment variables](https://circleci.com/docs/2.0/env-vars/) in CircleCI.

 - `DEVICEPLANE_ACCESS_KEY` - An access key for either a user or service account that has permission to release to this deployment.
 - `DEVICEPLANE_PROJECT` - The name or ID of the project we're deploying to.
-- `DEVICEPLANE_APPLICATION` - The name or ID of the application we're deploying to.

 The file `deviceplane.yml` contains the specification for an application in Deviceplane.
 The image that's used is based on the image that was pushed to Docker Hub in the build step.